brianhill/supernova-observation/record_of_work-term_4.md

 * 2024-01-27 &mdash; With Ethan and Hexi tear down the College's new EdgeHD 11
 * 2024-01-29 &mdash; With Hexi, Start setting up the CFF RC 250

 ### Week 4 (Jan.
 28-Feb.
 3)

+* 2024-01-28 &mdash; Train Hexi to do basic Python at the red iMac
 * 2024-02-01 &mdash; Learn about git and Jupyter